Buzz Lightyear's Space Ranger Spin: Magic Kingdom

-The layout and systems of the ride date all the way back to 1972.
+The layout and systems of the ride date back to 1972.
 This space was originally home to If You Had Wings, an aviation themed ride sponsored by Eastern Airlines.
 Eastern Airlines dropped sponsorship of the ride for financial reasons in early June 1987.
 All Eastern themes were removed, and the ride was renamed If You Could Fly.
 If You Could Fly was closed down in January 1989.

 The installation of Space Ranger Spin also impacted the Tomorrowland Transit Authority PeopleMover, which runs through the south show building.
 The Tomorrowland Transit Authority, or TTA as it is often called for short, had opened in 1975 as the WEDway PeopleMover.
 At that time, If You Had Wings was the attraction occupying the south show building.
 Three diorama windows were also positioned on the track: two on the right and one on the left.
 These allowed the Mexico, Jamaica, and Trinidad scenes to be visible to riders on the Tomorrowland Transit Authority in such a way as to hide all projectors, lights and other show support equipment.

 The diorama windows were altered once more when If You Had Wings was transformed into Delta Dreamflight.
 This was done because the windows no longer correctly lined up with show scenes.
 The first window was replaced with backlit panels depicting the ride's barnstormer scene.
 Window two looked into the Parisian Excursion scene, from a viewpoint which heavily distorted the tableau's forced perspective.
 The third window would have had TTA riders looking directly into an extremely bright light and so was completely obscured with plywood and black fabric.

 In October 1997, Disney announced that Buzz Lightyear's Space Ranger Spin would be added to Magic Kingdom.
 When Delta Dreamflight transitioned yet again into the current attraction in 1998, the first window was refitted with the diorama of the hair salon, and the second left open to look into the new attraction, though concern was expressed over the fact that this view allows TTA riders to look directly into banks of high-powered blacklights.
 At one point during Space Ranger Spin, it is possible to catch a glimpse of the TTA passing through the building.
 The ride was briefly sponsored by Mattel from opening day to 1999.

 Buzz Lightyear's Space Ranger Spin was named the 2004 Disney Magazine Reader's Choice Award winner for Best Magic Kingdom Park Attraction for Young Kids.
+On March 26, 2025, Magic Kingdom announced that the original version of the attraction would be temporarily closed on August 4, 2025 for refurbishment, and it would be reopen in 2026, with new vehicles, blasters, targets, animatronics, and scenes, as part of Walt Disney World Resort's 55th anniversary celebration.